BaptisteMartinet/griffith-keep/README.md

 Use this command to generate a new component: `ng generate component component-name`.

-Commit your work by runnung these git commands:
+Commit your work by running these git commands:
 ```
 git add src
 git commit -m "message"